Measuring complexity

 \section{Abstract}

-Complexity is heterogenous, involving nonlinearity, self-organisation, diversity, adaptive behaviour, among other things.
-It is therefore obviously worth asking whether purported measures of complexity measure aggregate phenomena, or individdual aspects of complexity and if so which.
-This paper uses a recently developed rigorous framework for understanding complexity to answer this question about measurement.
-The approach is two-fold: find measures of individual aspects of complexity on the one hand, and explain measures of complexity on the other.
-We illustrate the conceptual framework of complexity science and how it links the foundations to the practised science with examples from different scientific fields and of various aspects of complexity.
-Furthermore, we analyse a selection of purported measures of complexity that have found wide application and explain why and how they measure aspects of complexity.
-This work gives the reader a tool to take any existing measure of complexity and analyse it, and to take any feature of complexity and find the right measure for it.
+Complexity is a multi-faceted phenomenon, involving a variety of features including disorder, nonlinearity, and self-organisation.
+We use a recently developed rigorous framework for complexity to understand measures of complexity.
+We illustrate, by example, how features of complexity can be quantified, and we analyse a selection of purported measures of complexity that have found wide application and explain whether and how they measure complexity.
+We also discuss some of the classic information-theoretic measures from the 1980s and 1990s.
+This work gives the reader a tool kit for quantifying features of complexity across the sciences.